Nuzair46/BlockTheSpot-Mac/readme.md

 ### Notes:

-- Audio/video ads during Podcast playback are currently NOT blocked with SpotX.
+- Audio/video ads during Podcast playback are currently NOT blocked with BlockTheSpot.
-- Spicetify users: When using SpotX-Mac + Spicetify, the current script requires running SpotX first.
+- Spicetify users: When using BlockTheSpot-Mac + Spicetify, the current script requires running BlockTheSpot first.

 ### DISCLAIMER

 - Ad blocking is the main concern of this repo.
-Any other feature provided by SpotX-Mac or consequence of using those features will be the sole responsibility of the user, not BlockTheSpot/SpotX/SpotX-Mac.
+Any other feature provided by BlockTheSpot-Mac or consequence of using those features will be the sole responsibility of the user, not BlockTheSpot/BlockTheSpot-Mac.